canonical/checkbox/checkbox-ng/docs/manpages/plainbox-dev-crash.rst

     If ``plainbox`` is invoked with the ``--pdb`` command line option then all uncaught exceptions are handled by starting a debugger session.
-Using the debugger a developer can inspec the execution stack, including all thre threads, local and global variables, etc..
+Using the debugger a developer can inspec the execution stack, including all the threads, local and global variables, etc..

     Jumping into PDB on KeyboardInterrupt